t-o-k/Useful-POV-Ray-macros/README.md

 Creates a tranformation given by a 4x3 matrix consiting of the row vectors vX, vY, vZ and pT.

 The 3x3 matrix represented by the row vectors vX, vY and vZ must not be singular.
+I.e. the determinand of this matrix must not be zero.
+The determinand can be calculated with the ScalarTripleProduct() macro.

 ## TransformFromTransformFunction(TransformFn)